-Figure 6: SCT Inst Recall Process (PR-02)
+Figure 4: SEPA Credit Transfer Recall Process (PR-02)

+CT-02.00 &CT-02.01

-CT-02.01 The Originator Bank realises the need to recall an SCT Inst Transaction.
-It may also receive a Recall request from the Originator (see CT-02.00).
+The Originator Bank realizes the need to recall a SEPA Credit Transfer Transaction.

-Before initiating the Recall procedure, the Originator Bank must check if the initial SCT Inst Transaction:
+It may also receive a request from the Originator (see CT-02.00).
+Before initiating the Recall procedure, the Originator Bank must check if the initial SEPA Credit Transfer Transaction:

-- Had an execution date of less than or equal to 10 Banking Business Days before the Recall; - Had been wrongly executed for one of the reasons listed below: - Duplicate sending; - Technical problems resulting in an erroneous SCT Inst Transaction; - Fraudulent originated SCT Inst Instruction.
+- Had an execution date towards the CSM of less than or equal to 10 Banking Business Days before the Recall; - Had been wrongly executed for one of the reasons listed below: - Duplicate sending; - Technical problems resulting in an erroneous SEPA Credit Transfer Transaction; - Fraudulent originated SEPA Credit Transfer Instruction.

-The path used for initiating the SCT Inst Recall should be identical to the one used for the initial SCT Inst Transaction.
+The path used for initiating the Recall should be identical to the one used for the initial SEPA Credit Transfer Transaction subject to the Recall.

-The Originator Bank must send out the SCT Inst Recall within the period of 10 Banking Business Days following the execution date of the SCT Inst Transaction.
+The Originator Bank must send out the Recall within the period of 10 Banking Business Days following the execution date of the initial SEPA Credit Transfer Transaction.

+CT-02.01R

-- CT-02.01R The Originator Bank can reject the request of the Originator to make a Recall when it judges that the initial SCT Inst Transaction is not the subject of one of the foregoing reasons or if this request was submitted more than 10 Banking Business Days after the execution date of the initial SCT Inst Transaction. - CT-02.02 The parties in the Interbank Space transmit Instantly the SCT Inst Recall to the Beneficiary Bank. - CT-02.03 The Beneficiary Bank must always handle the SCT Inst Recall and must provide a positive or negative answer within 15 Banking Business Days following the receipt of the SCT Inst Recall from the Originator Bank.
+The Originator Bank can reject the request of the Originator to make a Recall when it judges that the initial SEPA Credit Transfer Transaction is not the subject of one of the foregoing reasons or if this request was submitted more than 10 Banking Business Days after the execution date of the initial SCT Transaction.

+CT-02.02